socar-esther/Is_meta_learning_always_necessary/README.md

                             --data_nm SOFAR \
                             --distance_opt euclidean
 ```
-- If you want to check the domain shift code, refer bottom of the code of `src/rethinking_supervised/scratch_notebook/supervised_script.ipynb`
+- If you want to check the domain shift code, refer bottom of the code of [notebook](https://github.com/socar-esther/Is_meta_learning_always_necessary/blob/master/src/rethinking_supervised/scratch_notebook/supervised_script.ipynb)

+## Acknowlegements
+- Part of the code is from [github](https://github.com/WangYueFt/rfs), the motivation of our paper